calendar42/C42-simple-cache/README.md

 Simple and light `cache` component designed to allow to cache big objects without comparison.

-The simple cache concept borns from the need of caching objects that are really expensive to compare.
+The simple cache concept was born from the need to cache objects that are really expensive to compare.
 So the invalidation of a cache is done through `key invalidators`.

-In this way, the system where the cache is being used is responsible of the maintenance of the cached objects as to invalidate them where an external factor required of a refresh of that cache.
+This way, the system, where the cache is being used, is responsible for the maintenance of the cached objects as to invalidate it when an external factor requires to.

 ## Prerequisites